TendTo/Rally-Championship-Manager/README.md

 ### Steps:
 - Clone this repository
+- **Run** `composer install` to insall all the php dependencies
+- **Run** `npm install && npm run dev && npm run dev` to install the js dependencies to use bootstrap
 - You may need to install the php driver for the kind of database you want to use.
 Something like `sudo apt install php-mysql` for mysql, `sudo apt-get install php-sqlite3` for sqlite or `sudo apt-get install php-pgsql` for PostgreSQL
 - Rename the _.env.example_ file in _.evn_
+- **Run** `php artisan key:generate` to generate a key the application will use
 - Make sure you have a database to store the data of the application, and fill the needed info in the _.env_ file or as environment variables
-- **Run** `composer install` to insall all the php dependencies
-- **Run** `composer install` to insall all the php dependencies
-- **Run** `npm install && npm run dev && npm run dev` to install the js dependencies to use bootstrap
 - **Run** `php artisan migrate` to start a database migration
 - **Run** `php artisan serve` to launch the web server